Skip to content

 Figure 15-8 Initial state

-State after moving the taller partition inward
+State after moving the long partition inward

-State after moving the shorter partition inward
+State after moving the short partition inward

-4. Repeat steps 2. and 3. until \(i\) and \(j\) meet.
+4. Loop through steps 2. and 3. until \(i\) and \(j\) meet.

-The greedy process for maximum capacity problem
+Greedy process for the max capacity problem

 max_capacity_greedy_step2